robinagandhi/modularnorms/README.md

 ```

-To generate an html file that displays the model and let a user interactively change satisfiability values
+To generate an html file that displays the model and let a user interactively change satisfiability values, run the following scripts
 ```
 # Generate the SVG file from Graphviz (need Graphviz 2.36 or above)
 dot -Tsvg -o agpl.svg agpl.dot